-It comes in a flavor called blissful berry, derived from raspberries, blueberry acai, and blackberries.
+It comes in a flavor called a blissful berry, derived from raspberries, blueberry acai, and blackberries.

 There's also a superfoods version, which includes in addition to the vitamins, a host of antioxidant phytonutrients, such as tamarind and papaya.
 The superfoods version is elderberry flavored.

 The Prenatal comes in a citrus flavor, which is a blend of Meyer lemon, clementines, and ruby red grapefruits.
 They boast Niacin and Folic Acid, as well as vitamin D3, C, B12, and B6.

 For men, they offer two choices, a superfoods version, and the Olly men's multivitamin, also labeled as "Perfect."

 As you can guess from the name, the superfood version has your daily dose of vitamins and minerals, plus the added benefits of Olly superfoods, specifically acai, watercress, elderberry, beet, grape, pomegranate, papaya, wheatgrass, and tamarind.